AldenSiaZhengHeng/20196637_software/README.md

 # Limitations
 1. Since this project is just for research purpose, the customer will not require for register but just enter the username and select agent to preform action.
+2. The mongodb database provided is without any encryption as this project is to demonstrate a simple chatbot system.
+Hence, it is better to encrypt the url string if applied for business purpose.

 #    How to run project <br />